 That usually includes:

 A wide marketing statement with a narrow certificate creates risk.
-A properly defined scope reduces that risk because the buyer can see what was actually audited and approved.
+A properly defined scope and certification process reduces that risk because the buyer can see what was actually audited and approved.

 In practice, PSC.1 scope often turns on what the provider is actually delivering.
 That may include static guarding, mobile security, close protection, physical security operations, security risk management, or management oversight of field operations.
 Locations matter just as much.
 A company may be certified for named countries, named sites, or a limited operational footprint rather than for every jurisdiction where it has a presence.